Godzilla vs. Kong (Image: Warner Bros)

-We often get asked how old is ‘too old’ to get into visual effects.
+We often get asked how old is ‘too old’ to get into visual effects, animation, or video games.
 The honest answer is that there is no invisible age barrier.
-The real question you should be asking yourself is - am I driven enough for a career in VFX?
+The real question you should be asking yourself is - am I driven enough for a creative career?

-We delve into why it’s not too late to pursue your dream of working in the visual effects industry, see how changing careers later in life can actually be an advantage, and meet artists who are living proof that you're not too old to start a career in VFX.
+We delve into why it’s not too late to pursue your dream of working in the film and games industry, see how changing careers later in life can actually be an advantage, and meet artists who are living proof that you're not too old to start a creative career.

-If you’re asking “Am I too old to be a VFX artist?” you are likely a Millennial, or perhaps a Gen X-er.
+If you’re asking “Am I too old to be an artist?” you are likely a Millennial, or perhaps a Gen X-er.
 According to statistics, Millennials change careers, on average, five times in their lifetime.
 So you’re not alone in making the switch.

-While studying VFX you’ll be surrounded by people whose passion equals yours, so you’ll always have something fundamental in common with your classmates.
-Furthermore, by studying visual effects in the field(s) of your choice you will also have access to great minds who can mentor you, providing vital support through your career transition.
+While studying animation and visual effects, digital art, or game development you’ll be surrounded by people whose passion equals yours, so you’ll always have something fundamental in common with your classmates.
+Furthermore, by studying your specialisation you will also have access to great minds who can mentor you, providing vital support through your career transition.

-So if you’re not too old to start a career in VFX, what do you really need to break into the industry?
+So, if you’re not too old to start a career in creative technology, what do you really need to break into the industry?
 All you need is a willingness and drive to learn.

 Here are some action steps to get started:

 Mature-age students are often more driven than their younger counterparts.
 Years of experience in the workforce have informed their understanding of what they do and don’t want.
-Job dissatisfaction can be an extremely motivating factor to finally apply for that VFX course they’ve always wanted to take.
+Job dissatisfaction can be an extremely motivating factor to finally apply for that film and games degree they’ve always wanted to take.

 Education is not the filling of a pot but the lighting of a fire. – W.B.
 Yeats